Carrington College, Phoenix North Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Carrington College, Phoenix, approximately 34% of students took out student loans averaging $7,731 a year.
-That adds up to $30,924 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Carrington College, Phoenix, approximately 92% of students took out student loans averaging $7,900 a year.
+That adds up to $31,600 over four years for those students.

-How Much Money Do Carrington College, Phoenix Graduates Make?bachelor's degree recipients from Carrington College, Phoenix make around $25,400 per year during the early years of their employment.
+How Much Money Do Carrington College, Phoenix Graduates Make?students who graduate with a bachelor's degree from Carrington College, Phoenix make about $25,400 a year during their first few years of employment after graduation.
 Unfortunately, this is 36% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.

 Location of Carrington College, Phoenix North